 Yes, they are low in carbs, but they are not low on flavor!
 They have an amazingly tender and fluffy crumb and a crispy exterior.
 They are tender and cheesy, with a pleasant subtle kick from the cayenne.

 You'll only need a few simple ingredients to make these keto cheese biscuits.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

-Spices: Garlic powder and cayenne pepper.
-Sometimes I also add ½ teaspoon dried oregano.
+- Spices: I like to use garlic powder and cayenne pepper.
+Sometimes I also add ½ teaspoon of dried oregano.
 Do make sure the spices you use are fresh.
-A stale spice can easily ruin a dish, and I'm speaking from experience!
+A stale spice can easily ruin a dish.

-Almond flour: I love baking with this wonderful flour substitute!
-I use blanched finely ground flour.
+- Almond flour: I use blanched finely ground flour.
 I don't recommend using a coarse almond meal in this recipe.

-2. The next step is to drop mounds of the batter on a parchment-lined baking sheet.
+The next step is to drop mounds of the batter onto a parchment-lined baking sheet.
 I use a cookie scoop to measure out the portions.

-It's best to enjoy them freshly baked - they're best when they are still warm and very fresh.
+It's best to enjoy these biscuits freshly baked - they're best when they are still warm and very fresh.

 If you have any leftovers, it's best to freeze them (once completely cooled) in Ziploc bags.
 To defrost, simply microwave for 10 seconds per side.
 When warmed up this way, they are very good.

 I actually like to double the recipe and make 12 at a time.
 I freeze the leftovers and enjoy a couple of them for breakfast each morning until they're all gone.